When an unexpected bill rears its ugly head, an emergency fund will help you make ends meet without turning to high-interest predatory loans.

 But it’s also a fact that 6 in 10 Americans have less than $500 in savings.
 Without money in the bank to handle these kinds of emergency expenses, lots of people turn to no credit check loans to make ends meet.
 And this is especially true for folks who have less than stellar a credit; a payday loan or a title loan might seem like the only way they can afford to pay off those extra bills.
 Sure, it means paying a lot of extra money in interest, but that’s not what’s important ….
 Right?

 Not exactly.
 While there are certainly safe, affordable bad credit loans out there, there are others that are, well, not-so-safe and not-at-all-affordable.
-While you might do well with an installment loan or an online loan from a reputable lender, there are far more predatory loan and dangerous cash advance traps out there waiting to snare you.

 And resorting to one of these dangerous loans during a time of crisis can lead to a massive financial hangover that will take you months or even years to get over.
 A busted car or a kid in the ER are both emergencies, but so is being trapped in a continuous cycle of debt.